effetune

 Concept

-EffeTune is created for audio enthusiasts who want to take their music listening experience to the next level.
+EffeTune was created for audio enthusiasts who want to elevate their music listening experience.
 Whether you’re streaming music or playing from physical media, EffeTune lets you add professional-grade effects to customize the sound to your exact preferences.
 Transform your computer into a powerful audio effects processor that sits between your audio source and your speakers or amplifier.

 No audiophile myths, Just pure science.